 Connie Silverman, Controller at Kauffman Center for the Performing Arts says, “By using cloud-based Microsoft technologies, including Microsoft Dynamics, we generate substantial savings and efficiencies; practice transparent, sound financial management; and bring outstanding performing-arts events to a growing numbers of patrons.”

-Take the next steps to see the product in action, learn more about Microsoft’s cloud or on-premises solutions for small and mid-sized businesses or find a reselling partner near you.
-Join us next week when we explore the next growing pain: system limits not keeping up with business opportunities.
+Take the next steps to see the product in action or learn more about Microsoft’s cloud or on-premises solutions for small and mid-sized businesses with Solution Systems.